UIUC-iSchool-DataViz/is445_bcubcg_fall2024/week13/lecture12p1.md

 ## After break: Guest Lecture from NCSA's Advanced Visualization Lab

-Special guest speaker next Tuesday!
+Special guest speaker Week 14!

 notes:
 ... which we'll also hear more about from the AVL, i.e. the Advanced Visualization Lab which will be giving us a special guest lecture next week!